 The famous Samuel Adams, the cousin to the second US President John Adams, was born in Boston, Massachusetts on September 27, 1722.
-Samuel and John were second cousins, which means they shared of great-grandparents.
-Like John, Samuel’s parents were of a staunchly Puritan background, and his upbringing was religiously strict.
+Samuel and John were second cousins, which means they shared great-grandparents.
+Like John, Samuel’s parents were of Puritan background.
 He was the son of Samuel Adams, Sr and Mary Fifield, and was one of twelve children the couple shared.
 Samuel was also one of only three of these twelve children to survive past childhood.

 Also like his cousin John, Samuel attended Latin school as a child, and then went to Harvard University.
 He was admitted to Harvard a bit younger than John, gaining admittance at only fourteen years old as opposed to sixteen years old for John.
 Samuel went to Harvard to fulfill the hopes of his parents that he would go into the ministry (another similarity he shared with his cousin John).
 Samuel, though (and also like John) decided this was not where his interests were, and instead went into politics.
 He graduated from Harvard at eighteen years old and obtained an aster’s degree from there when he was twenty-one.

 After graduating from Harvard, Samuel wasn’t entirely sure what he wanted to do for a career, though he knew he was interested in politics.
 A career in politics required establishment in some other career first, a career in which he could become known to potential voters.
 Samuel decided on going into business, establishing a short-lived counting house.
 Later, his father gave him one thousand pounds to start another business.
 Samuel lent half of it to a friend (who didn’t pay him back), and then spent the rest on frivolities.
 To his father, this squandering of the money proved that business did not truly interest Samuel.